smythp/foundations-data-science/README.md

 - Identify programming paradigms such as imperative, object-oriented, and functional programming.
 - Learn industry techniques for collaboration, specification, planning, and negotiating technical tradeoffs.

+## Accessibility and Accomodations

+If a reasonable accommodation by myself or the Graduate Center would help you to achieve your goals for this course, you may either approach me for a discussion of possible accommodations or speak with the Graduate Center's [Disability Services Office](https://gc.cuny.edu/Prospective-Current-Students/Current-Students/Disability-Services).
+You can connect with Disability Services staff by emailing disabilityservices@gc.cuny.edu.
+Universal access is a critical part of my pedagogy, and I am always willing to discuss accessibility improvements, whether or not the discussion is predicated on a formal recognition of a disability by the university.

 ## Patrick's Technical Philosophy

 ### It's All Just Text